1–2 spots available for Q2 · Claim yours

 How to know you have been hacked

 Some hacks are loud.
 Most are quiet and expensive.
-The signs I see on client sites:

 Loud signs:

-• Your site redirects to another domain
+• The site redirects to another domain

 • Chrome shows a red "Deceptive site ahead" warning

-• Your hosting provider disabled the site
+• Your hosting provider has disabled the site

 • Customers report malware warnings from their antivirus